Two RV Gypsies: Full-Time RVers

 Lee Duquette inside the Gateway Arch

-Back outside the Arch, the two RV Gypsies took the long walk to find those tents.
+Below: Then the two RV Gypsies took the long walk to find those tents mentioned above.
 It turned out to be a food festival, much to Lee Duquette's delight.
 No photos of the food or booths were taken.

 sign - Taste of St. Louis